oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 > A tool MAY remove any Product IDs listed within product status `fixed` or `first_fixed` from `products` of all items of the `metrics` element.
 >
 > Alternatively, a tool MAY set those environmental properties according to the CVSS version used that reduce the overall score to `0`
-> and compute the respective score and severity as quick fix.
+> and compute the respective score and severity as a quick fix.
 > The following environmental properties have been identified:
 >
 > - CVSS v2: `targetDistribution` to `NONE`